-Note 15: Financial Statement Presentation
+Note 14: Financial Statement Presentation

 Certain reclassifications have been made to the financial statement presentation to correspond to the current year's format.
 Total net position and net income are unchanged due to these reclassifications.
-The District has changed its fiscal year from August to October to coincide with the irrigation billing and collection season.
-The October 31, 2015 financial statements include activity for fourteen months rather than twelve.

-Raymond M. Larkin, CPA Andrew A. Haddad, CPA Michael K. O'Donnell, CPA
+Andrew A. Haddad, CPA Michael K. O'Donnell, CPA